Osprey: Profile and Information

 The females usually lay between two and four eggs in a large nest of branches and sticks.
 These eggs are incubated for around three to four weeks before they hatch.

-Behaviour of Osprey
+Behavior of Osprey

-For the most part, Osprey is solitary birds, but during the winter months, they are known to congregate when roosting.
+For the most part, Osprey are solitary birds, but during the winter months, they are known to congregate when roosting.
 They are often territorial but not aggressively defensive of their territory.
 They only get aggressive when other birds encroach on their nesting area.

-Osprey predators
+Osprey Predators

-Does Osprey attack people?
+Does Osprey Attack People?

 Ospreys are known to get vicious when protecting their children from predators.
 The great blue heron has been documented as raiding an osprey nest; the documentation shows how the Osprey was very ferocious in protecting its young.